 Self-employed workers don’t have the same luxuries as salaried employees when it comes to sick days and disability leave.
 Usually, if you’re not working, you’re not getting paid.

-But long-term disability insurance for self-employed workers is often overlooked because they don’t understand how it will benefit them.
-Long-term disability insurance provides income protection, bringing in money when you can’t work so that you’re able to continue to pay bills and keep your business out of danger.
+But long-term disability insurance for self-employed workers is often overlooked because workers don’t understand how it will benefit them.
+Long-term disability insurance (LTDI) provides income protection, bringing in money when you can’t work so that you’re able to continue to pay bills and keep your business out of danger.

 But that’s just the beginning.
-Here’s why every self-employed worker should be investing in themselves with long-term disability insurance.
+Read on to learn why every self-employed or freelance worker should be investing in themselves with long-term disability insurance.

 Your long-term disability coverage is largely determined by your income.
 How much coverage you need – how much income you’re replacing – plays a big role in your policy and what you’ll pay for it each month.
-That means figuring out how much you make; for a self-employed worker, that can be a little more involved than for a salaried employee with a regular paycheck, and you’ll have to find your past two years of tax returns or schedules showing your income.
+That means figuring out how much you make.
+For a self-employed worker, that can be a little more involved than for a salaried employee with a regular paycheck.

 When you’re self-employed, if you can’t work you can’t make money.
 Maybe you’re a freelancer who is relying on contract work, or maybe you’re a small business owner who is one of only two or three people running the company.